-Columbus' discovery of America propelled Spain into the slot of European financial capital surpassing Italy, which was the home of banking in Sienna and trade.
-The Spanish never bothered to develop a domestic economy and squandered their riches.
+Columbus' discovery of America resulted in propelling Spain into the European slot for the financial capital of Europe surpassing Italy, which was the home of banking in Sienna and trade.
+The Spanish never bothered to develop a domestic economy and just squandered their riches.

-Consequently, Spain became a
+Consequently, Spain became a serial defaulter.

-serial defaulter.
 They defaulted on their debt seven times until they succeeded in converting Spain into a third world country within Europe.